 For our trip to Hamburg Germany, we actually stayed in the house of other people, while taking care of their cat.
 We used Trusted Housesitters to find perfect accommodation in Hamburg.

 Find more accommodation options in Hamburg.

-We enjoyed a great meal in the Hardrock Café in Hamburg, but there are quite a few other options!
-Check out these awesome places to have a delicious meal in Hamburg!
+We enjoyed a great meal in the Hardrock Café in Hamburg, but read this Hamburg food guide to find the coolest bars and restaurants!
+Or check out these awesome places to have a delicious meal in Hamburg!

 LGBT travel to Hamburg